kovidgoyal/calibre/manual/template_lang.rst

 **Operator Precedence**

-The operator precedence (order of evaluation) specified by the above grammar is:
+The operator precedence (order of evaluation) specified by the above grammar, from highest to lowest is:

     * Function calls, constants, parenthesized expressions, statement expressions, assignment expressions.
 In the template language, ``if``, ``for``, and assignments return a value (see below).
     * Unary plus (``+``) and minus (``-``).
 These operators evaluate right to left.
 These and all the other arithmetic operators return integers if the expression results in a fractional part equal to zero.
 Example: if an expression returns ``3.0`` it is changed to ``3``.